Department of Family Medicine

 Dr. Allen joined the faculty in 2010.
 Prior to this appointment, she was an Instructor at the College of Nursing teaching in the graduate program.
 Cindy was the recipient of the Golden Lamp Award from 2007-2010 and 2010 Palmetto Gold Award.
 Her graduate studies were earned from Case Western Reserve University and Medical University of South Carolina.
 Her areas of professional interest include: pediatrics, preventative care, research and medical education.

 Dr. Benich was born in Charleston, SC and attended college at Clemson University.
 He graduated from MUSC and completed the Trident/MUSC residency program serving as chief resident in 2008.
-Clinical and research interests include cardiovascular disease, preventive care, and medical education.
 He joined our faculty as an assistant professor in July 2008 and is the clinic director for our East Cooper University Family Medicine office.
-Dr. Benich became the program director for the Trident/MUSC Transitional Year Residency Program and the Assistant Program Director for the Trident/MUSC Family Medicine Residency Program in 2012.
+His clinical and research interests include cardiovascular disease, preventive care, and medical education.

 Dr. Brock joined our department in 1981 and is one of our residency faculty members.
 He was trained in South Africa and spent 15 years in private practice before joining the faculty.
 Dr. Brock has a special interest in the doctor-patient relationship and is involved in Balint group work locally, nationally and internationally and is the past President of the American Balint society.